 In most cases, men who have dual citizenship and live abroad must also come to Finland and serve.
 Some travel great lengths to attend.
 Julio Tiusanen, who grew up in Nicaragua, is one of the annual 50 to 70 dual citizens who come to Finland to complete their military service.

 While service is not compulsory for women, some of them decide to enlist.
 Emmie Sumelius, a Swedish speaker, comes from the southwestern Finnish city of Turku and is one of the annual 300 to 400 women that complete voluntary military service.
-Both Sumelius and Tiusanen served from July 2013 to June 2014 at Nyland Brigade, the only unit in Finland where service, education and training are carried out in Swedish, one of Finland’s official languages.
+Both Sumelius and Tiusanen served at Nyland Brigade, the only unit in Finland where service, education and training are carried out in Swedish, one of Finland’s official languages.

 Tiusanen graduated from Ave Maria University in Nicaragua with a degree in business administration prior to moving across the pond and actually visiting Finland – his father’s home country – for the first time.
 The decision to serve in the Finnish military felt natural to him because of his father’s experience of tackling a completely new situation where you could focus on values such as discipline and test your mental and physical limits.